AuDigitalHealth/lingo/docs/design/non-functional-requirements.md

 ## Purpose

-The purpose of this document is to provide a list of key non-functional requirements for the Snomio.
+The purpose of this document is to provide a list of key non-functional requirements for the Lingo.
 This is not an exhaustive list, but rather a high-level overview of the key requirements which have guided the design and development of the application.